 Fieldwork Experience Level I Part A. Two (2) credits.
-Pre-requisites: First Year courses.
+Pre-requisites: First Year courses, except TEOC 6005, TEOC 6006 and TEOC 6009\.

 This Level I Fieldwork course will provide the students a supervised experience in which they will have the opportunity to observe and participate in a variety of community and other health care scenarios.
 The experiential learning is stressed throughout the course.
-These previously selected settings will provide for the development of skills related to the Occupational Therapy evaluation and intervention processes, with emphasis in the occupational health-dysfunction continuum in a diversity Academic Programs - School of Health Professions of conditions, situations and age groups.
+These previously selected settings will provide for the development of skills related to the Occupational Therapy evaluation and intervention processes, with emphasis in the occupational health-dysfunction continuum in a diversity of conditions, situations and age groups.